ouya/docs/enable_xiaomi_support.md

 * [Java](java.md#disable-xiaomi-screensaver)
 * [Unity](unity.md#disable-xiaomi-screensaver)

+## Exit Button on Main Menu

+Typically games have a main menu, and the menu should have an exit button to quit the game.
+Alternatively, pressing the OUYA `A` button on the main menu should prompt to exit the game.

 ## Create a Xiaomi-specific icon

 The application icon on Xiaomi is a little unusual.
 It will exist in the xhdpi resolution, but it is not a standard Android icon.